top of page

 You might be wondering where to go for the best authentic food in Ibiza.
 While the island has plenty of touristy spots, the real treasures are often tucked away in smaller towns and villages.

-• Local markets: Don’t miss the chance to try street food or buy fresh ingredients to enjoy a picnic on the beach.
+LOCAL MARKETS: Don’t miss the chance to try street food or buy fresh ingredients to enjoy a picnic on the beach.

 Exploring these spots will give you a deeper appreciation of Ibiza’s culinary heritage and introduce you to new flavours you won’t have found anywhere else.